Azure/azure-sdk-for-cpp/doc/StressTest.md

 Structure :

-A stress tests is composes of the following components :
+A stressed tests is composes of the following components :
 * Source code : represents the test that is run, there are no prerequisites as to what the code does, the outputs of the tests can be at the cosole , as file share or Application Insights.
 * DockerFile : represents the docker file that will build the continer image that  will be executed by the stress automation, on the stress test clusters.
 * Helm Chart : represents the deployment script for the docker image built by the Dockerfile.